Best U.S. Dollar Credit Cards In Canada For 2026

 - Shop online in USD: If you frequent American online shops, you can save on currency conversion fees by paying with a USD credit card.

-- Winter down south: Snowbirds who spend extended periods in the U.S. would certainly find a USD card beneficial to save on conversion fees and better manage expenses.
+- Winter down south: If you consistently spend extended periods in the U.S., you'll certainly find a USD card beneficial for saving on conversion fees and better managing expenses.

-Before you apply, consider annual fees, credit score requirements, and your spending habits to ensure that the benefits of the card are worth what it costs you to hold it.
+Before you apply, consider annual fees, credit score requirements, and your spending habits to ensure the card's benefits are worth the cost of carrying it.

 Alternatives to U.S. dollar credit cards